Complete families of smooth space curves and strong semistability: Embedding abstract families

-Our counter-example may be defined over a field of finite type: spreading out and specializing to a general closed point, we get data defined over a finite field.
-It is still a counter-example to the proposition, as after such a general specialization, $\mathcal{Q}$ still has a subbundle of non-negative degree.
-Hence, from now on, we may suppose that $\mathbbm{k}$ is the algebraic closure of a finite field.
-As before, we may assume that the strong Harder-Narasimhan filtration of $\mathcal{Q}$ is defined over $B$ and that its first graded piece has non-negative degree.
+Choosing a field of definition of finite type, spreading out and specializing to a general closed point, we get data defined over a finite field.
+It still contradicts the proposition, as $\mathcal{Q}$ still has a subbundle of non-negative degree after such a general specialization.
+Consequently, we may suppose that $\mathbbm{k}$ is the algebraic closure of a finite field.
+As above, we may assume that the strong Harder-Narasimhan filtration of $\mathcal{Q}$ is defined over $B$ and that its first step has non-negative degree.

-Base-changing again using Proposition \ref{sssfini}, we may assume that this subbundle is a direct sum of line bundles of non-negative degree: in particular, $\mathcal{Q}$ contains a subbundle of rank $1$ of non-negative degree $\mathcal{M}$.
-Consequently, there exists a subbundle $\mathcal{F}$ of $\mathcal{E}$ that is an extension of a line bundle of non-negative degree $\mathcal{M}$ by $\mathcal{O}^{\oplus 4}$.
-Base-changing again, it is possible to suppose that the strong Harder-Narasimhan filtration of $\mathcal{F}$ is defined over $B$: we will let $\mathcal{G}_1\subset\mathcal{F}$ be the first graded piece of this filtration.
+Base-changing again using Proposition \ref{sssfini}, we may assume that this subbundle is a direct sum of line bundles of non-negative degree.
+In particular, $\mathcal{Q}$ contains a subbundle $\mathcal{M}$ of rank $1$ of non-negative degree.
+Consequently, there exists a subbundle $\mathcal{F}$ of $\mathcal{E}$ that is an extension of a line bundle of non-negative degree $\mathcal{M}$ by $\mathcal{O}_B^{\oplus 4}$.
+Base-changing using Theorem \ref{HNfort}, the strong Harder-Narasimhan filtration of $\mathcal{F}$ is defined over $B$.
+Let $\mathcal{G}\subset\mathcal{F}$ be the first step of this filtration.